Hydrogen is an extremely valuable material.

 HOW DO WE GET HYDROGEN?

 Hydrogen is the most abundant gas in the universe.
-However, here on Earth it is only found deep in the earth’s crust or in other elements that we have to separate it from.
+Here it is found deep in the Earth’s crust and elements, like water, that we have to separate it from.

-Steam methane reforming – This is the most common way we currently produce hydrogen.
+This is the most common way we currently produce hydrogen.
 Methane (the main element in natural gas) reacts with oxygen or water, to produce hydrogen and carbon dioxide.
-The carbon can then be used as a building material or in other useful ways.
-If we can add Carbon Capture and Storage to this process, we can cut down the harmful emissions produced by the carbon dioxide.
+The carbon dioxide can then be used to make synthetic limestone that can be used to make concrete.

-Heating makes up to 85% of the energy we use at home, on keeping both ourselves, our food and our water as hot or cold as we need (or like!).
+Heating makes up to 85% of the energy we use at home, on keeping both ourselves, our food and our water as hot or cold as we need.

-Gas is the most common energy source, used for heating spaces in 84% of homes, and for cooking hobs in 61% of homes.
+Gas is the most common energy source.
+Used for heating 84% of the homes in the UK, and used for cooking hobs in 61% of the homes.

-While natural gas is the cleanest of the fossil fuels, it still produces carbon dioxide when burned (combusted).
+Natural gas is the cleanest of the fossil fuels, but it still produces carbon dioxide when burned (combusted).
 So what if we could swap all that natural gas for hydrogen?
-Hydrogen does not give off any carbon dioxide when combusted, meaning it is a cleaner alternative to natural gas.
+Hydrogen does not give off any carbon dioxide when combusted, making it is a cleaner alternative to natural gas.

-This involves quite a lot of work changing the original metal pipes that transport the gas around the city, to plastic pipes that can handle hydrogen (as metal pipes can’t), as well as making sure the appliances (such as ovens and boilers) are able to work with hydrogen rather than gas.
+This will involve quite a lot of work changing the original metal pipes that transport the gas around the city, into plastic pipes that can handle hydrogen.
+As well as making sure the appliances are able to work with hydrogen rather than gas.

-However, the changes that need to be made to the pipes is small compared to the time, money and effort saved by using the original motorway-like pipe network that the city already has underground.
+The changes that need to be made to the pipes is small compared to the time, money and effort saved by using the original pipe network underground.
 This work is already being carried out across the UK, separate from the Leeds project.

 If this project works in Leeds, your city could be next!

-Transport is the biggest user of energy in the UK, so any changes we can make to produce less carbon dioxide in this area would make a huge difference to the climate.
+Transport uses the most energy in the UK, so any changes made to this sector would make a huge difference.

 Hydrogen fuel cells produce electricity by reacting hydrogen (the fuel) with oxygen.
 This electricity then powers the motor to move the car (or bus, or lorry, or train!)

-If we can change our transport from fossils fuels to hydrogen fuel, then we could cut a massive amount of carbon dioxide from the atmosphere.
+Changing our transport from fossils fuels to hydrogen fuel would reduce the amount of carbon dioxide released into the atmosphere.
 This would have a positive effect on air pollution levels too, which can seriously affect health.